It is a chronic and painful skin condition caused by failures in the neuroendocrine regulation of the sebaceous gland function.

-With this form of the disease, formulations with salicylic acid, sulfur are used.
+With this form of the disease, formulations with salicylic acid and sulfur are used.

-For the prevention and treatment of the scalp, the use of creams with vitamin F is recommended.
+To prevent and treat the scalp, creams with vitamin F are recommended.

-It is very important to use products that contain unsaturated fatty acids (soy, sunflower, corn and other vegetable oils), as well as preparations that contain vitamin F (linetol, rosehip oil).
+It is essential to use products that contain unsaturated fatty acids (soy, sunflower, corn, and other vegetable oils) and preparations that contain vitamin F (line tool, rosehip oil).

 Head washing is reduced to once every ten days.

 Mixed seborrhea is characterized by the simultaneous presence of dry and fatty signs.
-And what is remarkable is the simultaneous arrangement of the skin on the skin.
+And what is remarkable is the accompanying arrangement of the skin on the skin.

-For example, in the center of the face, the skin is oily and dry on the cheeks.
-Or mixed seborrhea may appear oily on the head and dry on the face.
+For example, the skin is oily and dry on the cheeks in the center of the face.
+Or mixed seborrhea may appear oily on the head and dry on the front.

 Treatment of seborrhea